j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

         +is_game_over() -> bool
     }

-A state machine to determine which player has the next move or when the game is over.
+A state machine is used determine which player has the next move or when the game is over.
 The state diagram is shown in :numref:`uml-game-state-diagram`.

 ..  _uml-game-state-diagram: